Fresh vegetables are essential for good health and there will always be a market for them. Follow this planting plan and produce vigorous veggies.

 There are several options for irrigation, depending on the size of your farm, ranging from watering cans, motorized or solar pumps, drip or sprinkler systems, wells, water conveyance systems, etc.

-Choose irrigation systems that are suited to the soil and the crops being produced, otherwise the yield will be greatly reduced.
+Choose an irrigation system that is suited to the soil and the crops being produced, otherwise the yield will be greatly reduced.
 The system must be manageable and well maintained.

 It is extremely important to make an informed choice regarding crops.
 The first requirement is a suitable market.
 Determine the size of the market, how far away it is, and the quality and quantity the market requires.
 Also make sure that you know the crop’s climatic requirements.